NRTC Speakers Offer Network Planning Ideas Through the South

 Earlier this summer, NRTC was the host for a “Georgia Broadband Summit” at the GTC Electric Cooperative Training Center in Smarr, GA.
 The five-hour conference covered technology, business planning and network funding among a wide range of topics.

-Aaron Bennett, NRTC VP, Broadband Development (below, left) delved into the ways that broadband network planning may fit into planning for smart grid, advanced metering and other utility infrastructure construction.
+Aaron Bennett, NRTC VP, Broadband Development (below, right) delved into the ways that broadband network planning may fit into planning for smart grid, advanced metering and other utility infrastructure construction.
 He also discussed how building a fiber broadband network can enhance a cooperative’s ability to take advantage of 5G and other wireless technologies.

 Bailey White of NRTC’s CrowdFiber described the software tools that make fiber planning fiber network construction and broadband operations efficient for rural providers.